SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 </html>
 `````

-With regards to CSS, I've only used the most basic of styling for this app, but I've linked to Bootstrap 3 (via a CDN) so it's there for future use when you turn this 'boilerplate' into your own application / website.
-Bootstrap was grabbed from here http://www.bootstrapcdn.com/?v=082013.
-There's a meta tag in the head to make it mobile friendly and a link to a CSS file with a bit of basic styling for the holder div.
-Bootstrap takes care of the rest.
-I'll show the CSS file later (it's tiny).
+With regards to CSS, I've only used the most basic of styling for this app; I've used Bootstrap 3 (via a CDN) so it's there for future use when you turn this template into your own application / website.
+Delete it if you don't want to use a framework.
 Now we need to create a chat.html page to handle our chat app.
 Like everything else that's served to the user we'll need to put it in the public folder.

 <h3>MongoDB / MongoJS</h3>

-The way the chat app will work is simple; MongoDB will store the user's name and socket id and we'll update the database everytime a user connects or disconnects, allowing us to display exactly who is online at any given time.
+The way the chat app will work is simple; MongoDB will store the user's name and socket id and we'll update the database everytime a user connects or disconnects, allowing us to display who's online at any given time.
 We'll let people choose whether they want their message to transmit to all the users online or to send a 'private' message to a specific user.
 Let's begin by configuring MongoDB.
 On the command line simply type 'mongo' to enter the Mongo shell.
 First off, here are a few useful Mongo commands.
 Use these to create your database and collection to store the user details.
 I've called my database 'chat' and my collection 'users' (you call them whatever you want):

 Show all databases (usually there is a local one created by default).